Get an Actionable AI-Visibility Analysis in 60 Seconds

 Follow this workflow:

-Open the conversation with one line:
+- If exactly one project comes back, open the conversation with one line:

 Then proceed immediately.
 Do not wait for confirmation.
-If the user interrupts to redirect, stop and tell them how to add another MCP connection.

 2. PULL EXISTING DATA